syntaxuk/typeassist/README.md

 Discord: syntax.uk

-Join the server for discussion, support, and updates.
+Join the vortexium server (my long-time project) if you want to: https://discord.gg/GbBDxCT9cP .